Consent Can be a Legal Defense

 As always, there are limits to this defense.
 Someone who is legally incapacitated, too young, or sufficiently intoxicated cannot provide consent that would absolve another of a crime against them.
 For obvious reasons, consent cannot also not be the result of force, duress, or deception.

-If you are involved in a criminal prosecution, contact Scaringi Law’s seasoned criminal defense attorneys to ask about a free consultation at 717 657 7770.
+If you are involved in a criminal prosecution, contact Scaringi Law’s seasoned criminal defense attorneys to ask about a consultation at 717 657 7770.

 Categories: